damianhakert/damianhakert.github.io/source/handbook/index.html.md

 {: #paid-time-off}

 1. Don't frown on people taking time off, but rather encourage that people take care of themselves and others.
-1. Working hours are flexible, you are invited to the [team call](#team-call) if you are available, and if you want you can post to the #working-on chat channel what is on your mind so others can offer suggestions.
+1. {: #working-hours}Working hours are flexible, you are invited to the [team call](#team-call) if you are available, and if you want you can post to the #working-on chat channel what is on your mind so others can offer suggestions.
 1. You don't need to worry about taking time off to go to the gym, [take a nap](https://m.signalvnoise.com/sleep-deprivation-is-not-a-badge-of-honor-f24fbff47a75), go grocery shopping, doing household chores, helping someone, taking care of a loved one, etc. If something comes up or takes longer than expected and you have urgent tasks and you're able to communicate, just ensure the rest of the team **knows** and someone can pick up any urgent tasks.
 1. Encourage your co-workers to take time out when you become aware that they are working long hours over a sustained period.
 1. We have an "unlimited" time off policy.
 This means that: